Community Development Block Grant (CDBG) Program

 Who can apply?

-Small, rural cities/towns and counties not entitled to receive CDBG funds directly from HUD.
+Small, rural cities/towns and counties not entitled to receive CDBG funds directly from HUD can apply to the state CDBG Progrm.
 Cities and towns with less than 50,000 in population, not participating in a CDBG Entitlement Urban County Consortium; and counties with less than 200,000 in population.

 Special purpose districts, public housing authorities, community action agencies, economic development councils, other non-profit organizations, and Indian tribes are not eligible to apply directly to the state CDBG Program for funding, but may be a partner and subrecipient in projects of funding with an eligible city/town or county applicant.

 The CDBG Program can fund a wide range of activities including:

 - Economic development, local microenterprise assistance programs

 - Housing rehabilitation, infrastructure in support of affordable housing

 - Public Services

 Activities must principally benefit low- and moderate-income persons.
 Low- and moderate-income is defined as 80 percent of county median income.